TL;DR

-Why does this matter?
-OER shifts classrooms away from costly, proprietary textbooks toward open, updated, shareable materials.
-You can copy, remix, translate, and refine without asking for special permission, which makes continuous improvement practical instead of painful.
-For quick orientation, look at open educational resources examples that are already working in the wild.
-On Curriki, for instance, you can share or download hundreds of K–12 OER items, then modify them to match your specific learning or teaching goals.
+OER shifts classrooms away from costly, proprietary textbooks toward open, updated materials that can be copied, remixed, translated, and refined without special permission.
+For quick orientation, look at open educational resources examples that are already working in practice — on Curriki, for instance, you can download hundreds of K–12 items and adapt them to your specific teaching goals.

 What is OER?

-Thus, open educational resources are the learning material and teaching that is available either under open licensing or in the public domain.
-All the open educational resources are created and contributed by curriculum designers, educators, school districts, and curriculum partners.
-Moreover, all of them are ‘mashable’ which indicates that teacher can easily choose resources (for example; animations, videos, lesson plans, photos etc), combine them or tweak them with some other resources, to develop their personal custom teaching tools.
-Not to mention, a lot of OERs are already mapped to standards.
+All open educational resources are created and contributed by curriculum designers, educators, school districts, and curriculum partners.
+Most are “mashable” — teachers can select resources such as animations, videos, lesson plans, and photos, combine them, or tweak them with other resources to build their own custom teaching tools.
+A lot of OERs are already mapped to standards, which makes integration into existing curricula more straightforward.

 The Uses of Open Education Resources

-Developers, who use OERs, usually include these resources as an ad-hoc or formal addition to an existing program or curriculum.
+Developers who use open educational resources usually include these resources as an ad-hoc or formal addition to an existing program or curriculum.
 For instance, instructors sometimes use an online open lesson plan to include an enrichment activity for learners or may provide an extra practice material for the learner, struggling with the course or a particular concept.

 Also, an instructor of a limited science lab may incorporate online open videos to create a clear and comprehensive demonstration of a complex experiment.
 Some online learning solutions have curated a huge collection of these materials into one digital library, making it easier for instructors to search specific material or lesson plans to incorporate into their online courses.